Adroiti/docs-for-code-review-tools/tfsec/aws-ecr-repository-customer-key.md

-Pattern: ECR Repository should use customer managed keys to allow more control
+Pattern: Missing use of Customer Managed Keys for AWS ECR

 Issue: -